Ph.D. - MS - Undergraduate

 Fullon Delco completed his senior design project in Spring of 2008 entitled "Design and build an analog audio mixer".
 His partners were Robson Fricks, Ali Hussain, and Michael Vu.

 Alden Doyle graduated with his BSEE degree in Fall 2001.
 He completed his senior honors design project in Fall 2001.
 His project was "Real-time Digital Intonation Tuner for Violin Finger Placement", which he developed on the PC.
-Alden is currently a graduate ECE student at UT Austin.
+Alden also finished his MSEE degree at UT Austin and joined TI Geomatics.

 Douglas Drinka completed his senior design project in Fall 2003 entitled "Decomposition of Music to MIDI Note Representation".
 He was teamed with Douglas Coleman.